8.3 Drugs for drug-susceptible tuberculosis

 It may cause peripheral neuropathy, hepatotoxicity, and hypersensitivity reactions.

-Peripheral neuropathy can be prevented by administration of pyridoxine (vitamin B6).
+Peripheral neuropathy should be prevented by administration of pyridoxine (vitamin B6).
 See Appendix 17.

 Rifamycins (rifampicin, rifabutin, rifapentine)